eastgenomics/dias_reports_bulk_reanalysis/README.md

 ### Downloading outputs

 Once reanalysis has been run and all jobs completed, the output reports may be downloaded by running in download mode, and providing the JSON log file with launched job IDs in as input.
 This will group up all launched jobs by project, and download the xlsx reports, coverage reports, eggd_artemis file and input multiQC file (if available) to run specific directories.
 Any reports with no variants in the include tab will be skipped and not downloaded.
+If any jobs are still in progress this will print a warning and exit without downloading.
+If any jobs have failed, this will print a warning for those jobs and downloading for successful jobs will continue.

 ### Usage

+#### Locally
 - To run reanalysis:
 ```
 python3 bin/run_reports.py reanalysis --assay CEN --clarity_export <export.xlsx>